SHINE: DANCE + MATH = SUCCESS

 • Price: SHINE is FREE to all participants

-SHINE: DANCE + MATH = SUCCESS is a nationally recognized, innovative, curriculum-based, after-school program for middle school students that covers national math standards from 6th–8th grade.
+SHINE: DANCE + MATH = SUCCESS is a nationally recognized, innovative, curriculum-based, after-school program for middle school students.
+Utilizing kinesthetic learning, the program combines formal dance training with rigorous math instruction and covers national math standards from 6th–8th grade.
+The SHINE curriculum features 3 different levels and covers Arithmetic and Order of Operations; Fractions, Decimals; Pre-algebra; Coordinate Geometry; Planar Geometry; Probability and Statistics; and Advanced Word Problems.
 SHINE girls are 6th–8th grade girls interested in improving math scores, developing confidence, learning about STEAM careers, and participating in a program that empowers women.
-Each session of SHINE serves 30 girls and 10 mentors, and an online application is required for both SHINE girls and mentors; girls not able to join the current session are offered a place in a future session.
-The final day includes a performance with costumes, awards, and snacks, and parents and teachers have the opportunity to speak with the student’s mentor about progress.
+Each session of SHINE serves 30 girls and 10 mentors, and an online application is required for both SHINE girls and mentors.

-SHINE mentors are local high school or college women who qualify based on their math background, tutoring experience, dance experience, attitude and enthusiasm, and the results of a background check.
-Mentor training includes a customized online certification system and a half-day mentor training session, and mentors receive training in working with young girls and teaching math and dance.
-Mentors gain access to a national network of women in STEAM and can receive recommendations and referrals for internships, colleges, and graduate schools.
+SHINE mentors are local high school or college women who have qualified based on their math background, tutoring experience, dance experience, attitude and enthusiasm, and the results of a background check.
+The mentor training involves a customized online certification system along with a half-day mentor training session.
+Mentors receive training in working with young girls and teaching math and dance, leadership opportunities at a young age, and access to a national network of women in STEAM.

 • Price: SHINE is FREE to all participants

-SHINE: DANCE + MATH = SUCCESS is a nationally recognized, innovative, curriculum-based, after-school program for middle school students that covers national math standards from 6th–8th grade.
+SHINE: DANCE + MATH = SUCCESS is a nationally recognized, innovative, curriculum-based, after-school program for middle school students.
+Utilizing kinesthetic learning, the program combines formal dance training with rigorous math instruction and covers national math standards from 6th–8th grade.
+The SHINE curriculum features 3 different levels and covers Arithmetic and Order of Operations; Fractions, Decimals; Pre-algebra; Coordinate Geometry; Planar Geometry; Probability and Statistics; and Advanced Word Problems.
 SHINE girls are 6th–8th grade girls interested in improving math scores, developing confidence, learning about STEAM careers, and participating in a program that empowers women.
-Each session of SHINE serves 30 girls and 10 mentors, and an online application is required for both SHINE girls and mentors; girls not able to join the current session are offered a place in a future session.
-The final day includes a performance with costumes, awards, and snacks, and parents and teachers have the opportunity to speak with the student’s mentor about progress.
+Each session of SHINE serves 30 girls and 10 mentors, and an online application is required for both SHINE girls and mentors.

-SHINE mentors are local high school or college women who qualify based on their math background, tutoring experience, dance experience, attitude and enthusiasm, and the results of a background check.
-Mentor training includes a customized online certification system and a half-day mentor training session, and mentors receive training in working with young girls and teaching math and dance.
-Mentors gain access to a national network of women in STEAM and can receive recommendations and referrals for internships, colleges, and graduate schools.
+SHINE mentors are local high school or college women who have qualified based on their math background, tutoring experience, dance experience, attitude and enthusiasm, and the results of a background check.
+The mentor training involves a customized online certification system along with a half-day mentor training session.
+Mentors receive training in working with young girls and teaching math and dance, leadership opportunities at a young age, and access to a national network of women in STEAM.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.